Woloyor/MTS/README.md

 <li>At any point in time, an APP user can query the expenses based on various filtering criteria.
 Expense Analytics are also provided using graphs.</ul>
 <h1>Getting Started</h1>
-<ol>Install Android Studio if it's not pre installed.</ol>
+<ul><ol>Install Android Studio if it's not pre installed.
-<ol>Clone the repository https://github.com/Woloyour/MTS to your local machine.</ol>
+<ol>Clone the repository https://github.com/Woloyour/MTS to your local machine.
-<ol>Import the project in android studio.</ol>
+<ol>Import the project in android studio.
-<ol>Make sure you have latest dependencies in gradle files.</ol>
+<ol>Make sure you have latest dependencies in gradle files.
 <ol>Connect the application to Firebase-Cloud Firestore database.
-You can do it in two ways.</ol>
+You can do it in two ways.
 <ol>Recommended way is to connect it from within Android Studio.
-Go to Tools>Firebase and follow the instructions.</ol>
+Go to Tools>Firebase and follow the instructions.
 <ol>Other way is to use the Firebase console (https://console.firebase.google.com).
 To add a sample app to a Firebase project, use the applicationId value specified in the <ol>app/build.gradle file of the app as the Android package name.
-Download the generated google-services.json file, and copy it to the app/ directory of the sample you wish to run.</ol>
+Download the generated google-services.json file, and copy it to the app/ directory of the sample you wish to run.
-<ol>In Firebase console, open the Database section and create indexes as describe in Prerequisites.</ol>
+<ol>In Firebase console, open the Database section and create indexes as describe in Prerequisites.
 <ol>In Firebase console, open the Authentication section and enable the sign-in methods.
-(Email-password and Google sign in)</ol>
+(Email-password and Google sign in)
-  <ol>Once the application is connected to Firebase all is set to build/run. </ol>
+  <ol>Once the application is connected to Firebase all is set to build/run. <ul>